Robert Celedon-Scott

 digitalarchive.wm.edu/handle/10288/13782

-Middle Eastern Music Archive (MEMA) at William & Mary
+Middle Eastern Music Archive at William & Mary

 bouzoukispot.com/tabs.php